 7. Reflect on Last Year and Look to the Year Ahead

-At the end of each school year, I liked to jot down some notes about things I really liked or that went well during the year and things I knew I really wanted to change (if you bullet journal or have a personal blog, those are great places for this).
+At the end of each school year, I liked to jot down some notes about things I really liked or that went well during the year and things I knew I really wanted to change.
 I always gave my students end-of-year surveys to see what worked and didn’t from their perspective, too.
 Writing some notes while the previous school year was still fresh in my mind really helped me to focus on how I wanted to grow as an educator.

 8. Get Your Side Hustle On

 I almost don’t even want to add this one, because I don’t want to recommend that you work during your well-deserved time off!
 BUT we also need money to actually enjoy the summer, so here we go.
-I like tutoring during the summer.
-I can set my own hours, work with kids one-on-one, and stay connected to teaching but in a low-key, flexible way.
-I’ve also worked for my county doing summer curriculum development and found that to be really enjoyable.
-A few teacher friends of mine also waited tables or worked in retail.
+Some flexible part-time options include tutoring, summer curriculum development, and retail.
 There are lots of options!
-Just maybe spend some of that extra cash on you and your family and not only on new classroom supplies, ha!

 You know how quickly those precious summer days fly by!
 And you won’t be good to anyone if you start the new school year already burnt out.
-I hope you plan some time for activities that help your relax and recharge, especially those that you might not have time for during the year, like trying a new exercise routine or learning how to meal plan.
-I know I’m much more excited to return to school if I’ve had some time to do me!
+I hope you plan some time for activities that help you relax and recharge, especially those that you might not have time for during the year, like trying a new exercise routine or learning how to meal plan.

-You might have noticed that I started and ended with things you can do to make yourself happy and enjoy your summer.
-It’s great to think ahead to the next school year, but not to the point where you start worrying and feeling anxious and not enjoying your time off.
+It’s great to take a little time over the summer to think ahead to the next school year, but not to the point where you start feeling anxious and not enjoying your time off.
 I definitely think there’s room for both a little sun and a little school.
-Hope you found these ideas helpful!
+I hope you found these ideas helpful!
 If you want to share what you do to get ready over the summer, I’d love to hear it!